jackzerby/jackzerby/_posts/2013-01-26-the-heck-with-tech-blogs.md

 img: featured_techblogs.jpg
 ---

-For the past 3 weeks I’ve stopped reading all tech news and instead have been obsessively immersed in the world of marketing and copywriting.
+For the past 3 weeks I've stopped reading all tech news and instead have been obsessively immersed in the world of marketing and copywriting.

 <!-- more -->

 I took pages and pages of notes, and drove my wife Marisa **crazy** talking about it non-stop.

-Not just modern marketing, but WAY back to the 50’s, 60’s, 70’s, 80’s.
+Not just modern marketing, but WAY back to the 50's, 60's, 70's, 80's.
 (I threw in some newer stuff at the end).

 The **REAL** stuff.
 Where it all started.

-You may be thinking JACK, I’m a designer, I’m a CEO, I’m a VP of Flippity Flop at Flippity dot com, why should I care about marketing?
+You may be thinking JACK, I'm a designer, I'm a CEO, I'm a VP of Flippity Flop at Flippity dot com, why should I care about marketing?

 **Everyone is a marketer.**

-In fact, last night, my wife Marisa used a legendary marketing technique called “Price Anchoring” (Steve Jobs was a master at this)
+In fact, last night, my wife Marisa used a legendary marketing technique called "Price Anchoring" (Steve Jobs was a master at this)

-*   Marisa: _“JACKIE I just got this Jacket ON SALE for $255 that was originally over $365!”_
+*   Marisa: _"JACKIE I just got this Jacket ON SALE for $255 that was originally over $365!"_
-*   Me: _“So you spent $255?...”_
+*   Me: _"So you spent $255?..."_
-*   Marisa:_ “But I COULD have spent $365, we got a DEAL and SAVED $110.
-DUH!”_
+*   Marisa:_ "But I COULD have spent $365, we got a DEAL and SAVED $110.
+DUH!"_
-*   Me: _“sigh...”_
+*   Me: _"sigh..."_
-So hear me out and I **promise** you’ll find something below that will help you build your business.
+So hear me out and I **promise** you'll find something below that will help you build your business.

 ## Gary Halbert - Copywriting Legend

 All of the copywriters I found pointed to Gary as the best copywriter of all time.
 The guy is a legend.
 (He passed away a few years ago sadly)

-Here’s what you can learn from Gary:
+Here's what you can learn from Gary:

 *   I read 26 letters (called the Boron Letters) Gary wrote to his son teaching him all his secrets of marketing and copywriting.
 *   The **CRAZY** part was he wrote these while he was in **JAIL**.
-*   One minute he’s breaking down the psychology of a sale, and the next he’s dropping his pen to avoid a prison fight.
+*   One minute he's breaking down the psychology of a sale, and the next he's dropping his pen to avoid a prison fight.
 Intense.
 *   He was preaching Lean Startup techniques **WAY** before it was cool.
 Check out these excerpts:

-    *   “You Don't Have To Get It Right...You Just Have To Get It MOVING”
+    *   "You Don't Have To Get It Right...You Just Have To Get It MOVING"
-    *   “But, what's important, really important, is to find out if your idea has any merit as fast as possible!”
+    *   "But, what's important, really important, is to find out if your idea has any merit as fast as possible!"
-    *   “I want to burn this message into your mind.
+    *   "I want to burn this message into your mind.
 Be skeptical of what people say.
 Be skeptical of surveys.
 Of questionnaires.
-Instead, believe in numbers.”
+Instead, believe in numbers."
-    *   “You Must Always Find A Market First...And Then Concentrate On A Product!”
+    *   "You Must Always Find A Market First...And Then Concentrate On A Product!"
-    *   “The mistake is finding or developing a product FIRST and then looking for a market to sell it to.
-This is backasswards.”
+    *   "The mistake is finding or developing a product FIRST and then looking for a market to sell it to.
+This is backasswards."
-**Check out Gary’s stuff:**
+**Check out Gary's stuff:**

 *   [Boron Letters - Chapter 1](http://www.thegaryhalbertletter.com/Boron/BoronLetterCh1.htm)
 *   [The Gary Halbert Letter Archives](http://www.thegaryhalbertletter.com/newsletter-archives.htm)